stephenxs/SONiC/doc/qos/new-headroom-calculation.md

 sonic#config buffer_profile <name> del
 ```

-Among all the parameters, `xoff` is optional and all others are mandatory.
+Among all the parameters, for `xoff` and `headroom`, if one is provided, the other one will be optional and conducted via the formula `xon + xoff = headroom`.
+All other parameters are mandatory.
 The following conditions among parameters must be satisfied:

 - `xon` + `xoff` < `headroom`; For Mellanox platform xon + xoff == headroom
-- When delete a profile, its `type` must be static.
+- When delete a profile, its `type` must be static and isn't referenced by any port

 ## Open questions